Winni-og/Winni-og/README.md

 - 💬 Ask me about data
 - 📫 How to reach me: winsome.og@gmail.com
 - 😄 She loves data
 - ⚡ Fun fact: I love solving problems.
-I never knew I would fall in love and have passion for technology -->
+I never knew I would fall in love with data and have a passion for anything in tech!